-You can remove any AD user by invoking the Remove-ADUser.
+You can remove any AD user by invoking Remove-ADUser.
 There are two broad patterns for removing a user.
 The first pattern involves using Get-ADUser to get the user you want to remove and then piping that to Remove-ADUser.
 This pattern is appropriate for the command line where you should always verify you have the right user before deleting that user.
 The second, possibly more appropriate in scripts, is to remove the user in one operation (and dealing with any risks of removing the wrong user).
 In step 8, you use the Get | Remove pattern to get the user then remove it.
 In step 9, you remove the user directly by specifying the user’s identity when calling Remove-ADUser.
 Neither step 8 nor step 9 generate output.

 In step 10, you update a user object with new/updated properties.
 This step generates no output.
 To see the changes, in step 11, you can use Get-ADUser and view the properties of the updated user, which looks like this: